makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server-ros6.md

 + the network ranges on the OpenVPN server side and the OpenVPN client *differs from each other* it may have an issue to work if both subnets are the same
 + once the openVPN is configured *add the correct routes on the device which plays the OpenVPN server, as well as on the OpenVPN client side* (routes should dst towards the networks on the other side of the tunnel and your gateway would be your openvpn interface)
 + the OpenVPN network range is within the 10.0.6.0/24 (here I assume that your router has 5 ethernet interfaces and the virtual interface which is openVPN is the next available network range, still there is another assumption that you are using the 24 network mask here)

-### Prerequisites

-+ DDNS name or static IP address on the WAN interface
-+ Mikrotik RB/CCR device
-+ the NTP server configured properly, so the time and date is in sync
-+ details about the network segments on the other side of the tunnel, to configure the routes properly

 ### Configuration - defining variables